Funding for performing arts organisations

 Audited accounts for the past two years should also be submitted with the online application.
 The accounts provided should relate to the ongoing underlying operating activities of the organisation itself and not a related fundraising arm or charity.
 We undertake a financial appraisal of all applications, and you may be asked by our Finance Director to respond to specific queries.

 If your Stage 1 application is successful, we will invite you to submit a Stage 2 application.

-Stage 2 applications are submitted to us by invitation only and should be sent by email.
+Stage 2 applications are submitted to us via our online application system and by invitation only.
 Unless otherwise agreed, we require that at least 50% of the capital costs of the project are raised before submission (unless the project cost is under £50,000) and any necessary planning permission is in place.

 Guidance on what to include in a Stage 2 application may be found here.

 Stage 2 applications are sent out to expert reviewers and if questions or queries are raised, applicants are given an opportunity to respond.
 Applications are then considered by an expert Panel, who make recommendations to our Trustees.